uthcode/learntosolveit/source/javascript.rst

 Object Syntax
 -------------

+A JavaScript object is a set of properties.
+A property name is a string, a property value is any JS value.
 Javascript Objects are simply collections of name-value pairs.
 The name part is a string and value is a primitive (or trivial primitive) or another Javascript object.The keys of the object are also called object's properties.